 Bt+1= Bt+rBt- rBt2K- Qt (1)

-Where r is the estimated intrinsic growth rate parameter of a tropical lobster population (Morris 2010), and K is the lobster population’s assumed carrying capacity, derived from estimated population parameters of a Caribbean lobster stock (Horsfeld et al. 2013).
+Where r is the estimated intrinsic growth rate parameter of a tropical lobster population (Morris 2010), and K is the lobster population’s carrying capacity, derived from estimated population parameters of a Caribbean lobster stock (Horsfeld et al. 2013).

 2.1.2 Economic Model

-A modification of the economic model described in [34] is used to calculate revenue generated from a fishing industry and dive tourism industry under the 3 industry archetypes: 1) fishing industry only; 2) dive tourism industry only; and 3) dive and fishing industries.
+A modification of the economic model described in [34] is used to calculate revenue generated from a fishing industry and dive tourism industry under the 3 stakeholder archetypes: 1) fishing industry only; 2) dive tourism industry only; and 3) dive and fishing industries.
 Revenue generated from both the fishing and dive tourism industries are assumed to be functions of lobster stock biomass (B).

 2.1.2.1 Dive Tourism Industry

 In the Caribbean region, divers prefer to frequent areas with more abundant marine life [21].
-Although no data exists on the general relationship between marine life abundance and how often an area is frequented by divers [21], we assume the following model for calculating the marginal value (Pt) of additional dives:
+Although no data exists on the general relationship between marine life abundance and how often an area is frequented by divers [21], we use the following model from Sala et. al for calculating the marginal value (Pt) of additional dives:

 Pt=α0+α1Dt+α2Bt (2)